kolyaventuri/quantified-self-express/README.md

 ## Usage
 ### Installation

-Clone down the repository and run `npm i` to fetch the necessary gems.
+Clone down the repository and run `npm i` to fetch the necessary packages.
+After installing, create both `qs_express` and `qs_express_test` databases in your Postgresql installation.
+Run `knex migrate:latest && knex seed:run` to migrate and seed the databases.
+You may need to run `npm i -g knex` to install the Knex CLI.

 ### Running Quantified self